-If you’re reading this article, you’ve either decided to form an LLC or want to know more about what a Limited Liability Company (LLC) is so that you can make that decision.
+If you’re reading this article, you’ve either decided to form an LLC or you want to know more about what a Limited Liability Company (LLC) is.

-Any time you create a new business or start an LLC in a different state (known as a foreign LLC) is exciting, so congratulations!
+Creating a new business or starting an LLC in a different state (known as a foreign LLC) is exciting, so congratulations!

 I’m going to break down the entire process of forming an LLC in Nevada.
-But before I do that I’m going to give you an understanding of what a Limited Liability Company (LLC) is as well as some of the reasons people choose LLCs over other business types.
+But first I’m going to tell you what a Limited Liability Company (LLC) is, as well as some of the reasons people choose LLCs over other business types.